Gabelbombe/paper-secmonkey/README.md

 ### Compile (or Download) the Web UI

-If you're using the stable (master) branch, you have the option of downloading the web UI instead of compiling it.
+If you're using the stable (master) branch, you have the option of downloading the Web UI instead of compiling it.
 Visit the [latest release](https://github.com/Netflix/security_monkey/releases/latest) and download static.tar.gz.

 If you're using the bleeding edge (develop) branch, you will need to compile the Web UI by following these instructions: